chauff/cse1500-web-transcripts/Lecture-5.md

 - **Attribute selectors** (e.g. `input[type=number]`) allow us to select specific types of `<input>` elements.
 - The [`<label>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) element can be associated with an `<input>` element when the latter's `id` attribute is the same as the `<label>`'s `for` attribute.
 This is particularly useful when labels are used as captions for user interface elements: a click on the label text will then activate the interface element (e.g. a checkbox).
 Here, we make use of the label to signal a valid or invalid input.
-- We see here how to include **unicode characters**: when the deadline number is valid, we choose to display a :white_check_mark: (this image is a [GitHub Markdown emoji](https://gist.github.com/rxaviers/7360908) btw).
-This checkmark could be an image, but here we chose to use a character, specifically unicode character [U+2714](http://graphemica.com/%E2%9C%94).
+- We see here how to include **unicode characters**: when the deadline number is valid, we choose to display a checkmark, similar to :white_check_mark: (this image is a [GitHub Markdown emoji](https://gist.github.com/rxaviers/7360908) btw).
+This checkmark could indeed be an image, but here we chose to use a character, specifically unicode character [U+2714](http://graphemica.com/%E2%9C%94).
 - The pseudo-element `::after` makes a first appearance, together with the `content` property.
 We discuss those next.

 ## Pseudo-elements